sara-service/DSpace-Setup/README.md

   * Use "Ubuntu Server 18.04 Minimal" image
   * Use flavor "m1.medium" with 12GB disk space and 4GB RAM
   * Enable port 8080 egress/ingress by creating and enabling a new Security Group 'tomcat'
+  * Enable port 80/443 egress/ingress by creating and enabling a new Security Group 'apache'

 ### In case you have an running instance already which you would like to replace